-Table 5 reports the means, standard deviations, and correlation coefficients between the dependent, independent, and control variables.
-We used hierarchical moderated regression models to examine the hypothesized interaction effects (Aiken & West, 1991).
-We centered all variables involved in the interaction terms to minimize multicollinearity between the interaction terms and their individual components (Aiken & West, 1991).
-Table 6 presents the results of our hierarchical moderated regression analysis.
-We entered all of the control variables in Model 1.
-In Model 2 we entered the interactions involving sex and the two dimensions of objective performance, In Model 3 we entered the interactions involving race and the two dimensions of objective performance, and in Model 4 we entered all four interactions.
+Table 5 reports the means, standard deviations, and correlation coefficients for the dependent, independent, and control variables.
+We used hierarchical moderated regression models to examine the hypothesized interaction effects, centering all variables involved in the interaction terms to minimize multicollinearity between the interaction terms and their individual components (Aiken & West, 1991).
+Table 6 presents results.
+We entered all of the control variables in model 1.
+In model 2 we entered the interactions involving sex and the two dimensions of objective performance.
+In model 3 we entered the interactions involving race and the two dimensions of objective performance, and in model 4 we entered all four interactions.